 Macrophages in Liver Cancer

-Macrophages and Liver Cancer
+The Role of Macrophages in Liver Cancer

 Fig.1 The origin and diversity of macrophages.
 (Tian, Zhiqiang, et al., 2019)Fig.1 Macrophages origin and heterogeneity.1,3